Latest Applications Open 2024:

 IIT JAM is conducted in the online mode.

-What is the medium of language for IIT JAM exam?
+What is the medium of language for the IIT JAM exam?

 IIT JAM is conducted in English medium.